ACrazyTown/crazybot/README.md

-# crazybot
+# crazyBot

-A useless Discord bot with useless commands.
+A Discord bot made using the Discord.py Library who doe nothing useful.

-This is my Discord Bot 2.0, originally called **Crazy's Awesome Discord Bot**, but I wanted to rewrite it and here we are!
+Originally named "Crazy's Awesome Discord Bot" it was really messy and bad so I've decided to rewrite it from scratch, hopefully making it better.

+## How to run?
-This repository is mainly to make it easier for me to work on the bot without having to give thousands of copies to my friends who work on it.
+Although this repository is more meant to make it easier for my friends to work on the bot with me, you can run the bot.
+(You will have to remove or change some specific stuff though.)

+To run it, the bot needs a **data.json** file.
+I haven't included it because the Update feature in the Overseer will overwrite it.

+Structure:
+(**NEW; Upcoming in Release 1.0**)
+  {
+    "TOKEN":"YourTokenHere"
+    "PREFIX":"Prefix",
+    "VERSION":"Version",
+    "ICON_URL":"BotPFPUrl"
+  }

+(**OLD**)
+  {
+    "TOKEN":"YourTokenHere"
+  }

+After specifying the JSON file, edit any specific values in **bot.py** and **crazycommands.py** to your wish.
+Then run the start.sh file and voila!